| So how are we finding life in NZ? You've

 Once a week we visit our local Asian food hall for cheap and excellent

 fare (NZ$12 gets you a meal including drinks).
+Kiwis also have high disposable income due

 to the low tax rate (around 22%) and they love their toys.
 Boating is